Melissa Manchester: Later career to present

-During the pandemic of 2020, Melissa kept busy working on her 24th album, RE:VIEW, a re-envisioned and reworked compilation of several of her previous hits.
-She released just one song per month with its accompanying video, which addressed the political and social climates of the time.
-The complete album was planned for a Fall 2021 release via CD and streaming services.
+During the COVID-19 pandemic in 2020, Manchester kept busy working on her 24th album, Re:View, a re-envisioned and reworked compilation of several of her previous hits.

 In 2021, she returned to playing club dates, though mainly telling stories and singing just a few songs of her catalog.
-During one such performance in which she shared the stage with Michael Feinstein, Melissa was surprised by Feinstein and Songbook Foundation Executive Director Christopher Lewis with the Songbook Hall of Fame's New Standard Award.
-While presenting her with the award, Feinstein said, "Among the awards we present each year is the New Standard Award, which is presented to a songwriter or performer who continues to write and perform music that will stand the test of time and become the pop standards of tomorrow.
-I can't think of anyone who fits that description more than Melissa Manchester.
-Her music has touched the lives of so many people over the years.
-Her songs – many of which we heard tonight – have become standards and are part of the fabric of our lives."
+During one such performance in which she shared the stage with Michael Feinstein, Manchester was surprised by Feinstein and Great American Songbook Foundation Executive Director Christopher Lewis with the Songbook Hall of Fame's New Standard Award.

+In 2023, she played Mrs. Brice in the US national tour of the Broadway musical Funny Girl.